katharinalisalin/demo-bug-template/docs/bug-documentation/docs-report.md

 # Docs reporting

-Material for MkDocs is an actively maintained project that we constantly strive to improve.
+The documentation of Material for MkDocs contains more than + sites decribing our features, configurations and everything you need to know making use of Material f than

 With a project of this size and complexity, bugs may occur.
-If you think you have discovered a bug, you can help us by submitting an issue in our public [issue tracker], following this guide.
+If you think you have discovered a bug in the docs, you can help us by submitting an issue in our public [issue tracker], following this docs reporting guide.

   [issue tracker]: https://github.com/squidfunk/mkdocs-material/issues